Pin not your faith on another's sleeve, for he who believes easily is easily deceived. (American proverb)

 "There is only one guru uniquely the devotee's own.
 But if you turn away from the emissary of God, He silently asks: 'What is wrong with you, that you foolishly leave the one I have sent to help you learn the divine science of the soul?
 Now you shall have to wait long, and prove yourself, before I shall respond again.'
 He who cannot learn through the wisdom and love of his God-ordained guru will not find God in this life.
 Several incarnations at least must pass before he will have another such opportunity."

-Be that as it may for now, Yukteswar was an astrologer, and Yogananda went for astrology too.
+Be that as it may for now.

 The Wise Men in Matthew 1-2